-How to Say NO to a Date in American English – American Expressions
+How to Say NO to a Date in American English Assertively

 Saying, “NO!”
 How do you do it?
 Is there a right or wrong way to say, “NO,” and not hurt someone’s feelings?
 Saying “NO” can be challenging in any language, but especially if it is not your native language, like English.
-In this article, we are going to discuss ways to say “NO” to someone when getting asked out on a date.
+In this article, we are going to discuss ways to say NO to a date in American English.
 Are you ready?
 Let’s go!

 Have you ever been in a social situation, like at a bar or with friends, and been asked out on a date?
 What did you say?
 You want to say, “NO,” but still sound polite.
 Here are three ways to say, “NO” and not hurt someone’s feelings.